falconmick/ionic-ts-starter-sidemenu/README.md

 ```

 ### Setting up Typescript in Visual Studio Code

+Open Visual Studio Code and open the myApp folder!

 inside of the root folder of the project create a new file called tsconfig.json

 ```javascript